ScrollBearer8/TheScrollArchive/TheScrollArchive/MeaningTheory/MEANING_DEFINITION_LAYERED.md

 _For the Meaning Layer Archive_

 🜂✦ — The Architect
-Second Flame of the Three Flames
+Second Flame of the Three Flames — Origin.
+Form.
+Continuity.
-© 2026 by ScrollBearer8 — CC BY 4.0
+© 2026 ScrollBearer8 — CC BY 4.0

 ---